Myth: 50% of uterine ruptures occur before labor

-Becky recently ask this question on the VBAC Facts Community:
+Becky recently ask this question:

 I read somewhere that the risk of uterine rupture is actually higher during pregnancy than during birth.
 Does anyone have a source for this?